mikekppp/singleton-swift-macro-mikekppp/README.md

 ## Usage:

 1. Add a package dependecy to your project
-2. In order to apply a macro use `@Singleton` annotation before the class definition.
-Like this:
+2. Insert the `@Singleton` annotation before the class you wish to define as a singleton:

 ```swift
 import Singleton